Let’s face it, technology is not only the way of the future but it is also the future for our children.

 Teaching your children to use a cell phone and a tablet is really a very important part of growing up today.
 However, we do know that too much screen time is not a good thing.
 We need them to be able to walk away from the phone or tablet and get back to real life, face to face interactions.
 Playing with toys, talking to people, running around at the park.
-Taking nature hikes and exploring the world around them.
+Taking nature hikes with hiking sticks and exploring the world around them.

 I love letting my kids have screen time, I mean I need a break too!
 I need to finish mopping the floors, cook dinner and maybe check my own Facebook page.
 But like all things, there is a time and place for everything.